matt16749-zz/javascript-design-patterns-cheatsheet/README.md

   1. Creational Pattern.
   2. Singleton Pattern.
 (Used for namespacing)
   3. Constructor Pattern.
-  4. Module Pattern.(Also brief explanation of public vs private vars/functions, closure)
+  4. Module Pattern.
+(Also brief explanation of public vs private vars/functions, closure)
-  5. Observer Pattern.
+  5. Observer Pattern (Aka PubSub).
+Not a js file, but has link to a very good example and explanation.

 ----------------------------------------------------------------------------------------